 Giving Compass’ Take:

-· In order to reduce the chances of exceeding a 2 degree Celsius increase in global temperature, the latest IPCC report suggests revolutionizing agricultural practices to reduce emissions and provide a greater food supply.
+· In order to reduce the chances of exceeding a 2 degree Celsius increase in global temperature, the latest IPCC report suggests revolutionizing agricultural practices to reduce emissions through regenerative agriculture.

 · How can donors invest in sustainable agriculture?